Command Menu

 Reflex:

-• reflex run - Wait for Python to start.
+• reflex run — wait for Python to initialize.

 • Wait for Reflex to compile the AST.

-• Wait for the frontend to build (it spins up Node anyway!).
+• Wait for the frontend to build.
+(It spins up Node anyway.
+We're running Node.
+In the Python framework.
+Outstanding.)

 • Wait for the backend to start.